CJSW-FM: 1986–2014

 In 2005, CJSW celebrated its 20th anniversary of FM broadcast with the release of a special issue of VOX magazine and a local compilation CD.
 The CDs have since become an annual production featuring bands recorded in CJSW's studios during live broadcasts over the previous year; the CDs are pressed in limited editions, and given as pledge incentives to donors during the annual funding drives.
 The scope of the CDs has gradually broadened over the years, now including not only local acts, but visiting bands from across Canada and abroad.
 For example, the 2009 edition included a track from Colin Newman's band Githead, recorded during Newman's tenure as curator of the Sled Island Festival.

-After years of procedural, bureaucratic, and financial wrangling with the Students' Union, University, and contractors, approval was given in late 2008 for the construction of new offices and studios on the third floor of the University of Calgary MacEwan Student Centre.
+After years of procedural, bureaucratic, and financial wrangling with the Students' Union, university, and contractors, approval was given in late 2008 for the construction of new offices and studios on the third floor of the University of Calgary MacEwan Student Centre.
 The new broadcast booth in Room 312 came online on 13 October 2009, at approximately 2:15 PM MDT, during the show My Allergy to the Fans, hosted by station manager Chad Saunders (who had shepherded the negotiations, construction, and move).

 In 2014 the station increased its power to 18,000,000 milliwatts ERP.

 Funding

 CJSW finances its capital budget through a week-long funding drive held every October.
-Raising $13,585 in its first effort in 1985 and approximately $21,000 the following year, the totals brought in from this appeal to the community listenership have steadily increased annually.
-In March 1987, a second referendum asking for a $1 per term per student increase in the station's levy was voted on by the University's students.
+Raising $12,750 in its first effort in 1985 and approximately $21,000 the following year, the totals brought in from this appeal to the community listenership have steadily increased annually.
+In March 1987, a second referendum asking for a $1 per term per student increase in the station's levy was voted on by the university's students.
 In an extremely contentious decision involving partisan behaviour by the vote's chief returning officer, the additional levy was won-by one vote.
 Since 2001, funding drive pledge totals have been consistently above $150,000.
 In 2006, the station reached and surpassed its goal of $200,000 (a feat repeated in subsequent years), and exceeded $240,000 in 2014.
-The funding drives have contribute to significant changes in the station, including a text-in service for listeners in 2015, the McHugh house (Downtown) venue for all ages concerts, and in 2017 'CJSW in the Wild"- live broadcasting capabilities.
+The funding drives have contributed to significant changes in the station, including a text-in service for listeners in 2015, the McHugh house (Downtown) venue for all ages concerts, and in 2017 'CJSW in the Wild"- live broadcasting capabilities.
 This extraordinary success has made CJSW a model for other campus and community broadcasters across the country, and the station shares its experience and knowledge with those peers wishing to solidify their finances and public profile.